RB35/SIT102-stopmotion-project/README.md

 `pacman -S mingw-w64-clang-x86_64-qt6-base mingw-w64-x86_64-opencv`

-You'll also need cmake and ninja (or other build tool) if you havn't already.
+You'll also need splashkit, cmake and ninja (or other build tool) if you havn't already.